 - 1. Flora species list

-- 2. Quadrants
+- 3. Quadrants

-- 3. Indigenous Ground Storey Cover Mapping
+- 5. Indigenous Ground Storey Cover Mapping

-- 4. Habitat hectare assessments

-- 5. Bird Census.

 The monitoring framework is consistent with the Eastern Alliance Greenhouse Action's (EAGA's) Biodiversity Monitoring Framework methodology (EAGA 2011, EAGA 2014).

 EAGA is a formal collaboration of eight Councils in Melbourne's eastern metropolitan region, including the City of Monash, allowing for consistent monitoring of biodiversity in the Eastern Metro Melbourne.
 The five monitoring methods identified in this strategy are outlined below: